FrozenBurrito/fun_with_cybersec/simple_keylogger.md

   nc -zv 10.2.0.5 7777
   nc -zv 10.2.0.5 7778
   ```
-Note:  Remote keyboard injection is also possible with the keyboard module.
+* Remote keyboard injection is also possible with the keyboard module.
+* The keyboard module can also be used as a standalone python module (i.e., python -m keyboard).

 ### On Linux, explore the /dev/input folder.
 Try: